realArcherL/W3C-Reviews/reviews/css-color-adjust-1.md

 ### Change C — Emoji fallback to monochrome

 * Platform- and UA-dependent behavior
-* Potentially measurable rendering differences
+* Potentially measurable rendering differences (I have a hunch, but no practical exploit)

 > ```text
 > /* “UAs should force any emoji… to its monochrome variant…” */